DoctorDictator/Canva/README.md

-# Canva Clone Project
+# Canva Project

 # Overview
-The Canva Clone Project is a web-based graphic design application inspired by Canva, designed to provide users with a robust and intuitive platform for creating custom designs.
+The Canva Project is a web-based graphic design application inspired by Canva, designed to provide users with a robust and intuitive platform for creating custom designs.
 This project replicates core functionalities such as template customization, text and shape manipulation, and image editing, catering to both novice and experienced designers.
 The application prioritizes modularity, performance, and scalability, leveraging modern web technologies and Bun as the runtime and package manager.

 # Features
 - Intuitive Design Interface: A streamlined and user-friendly interface for creating and editing designs.